Mashyyyyy/My-Budget/README.md

-# My-Budget
+Hello!
+This is my personal budget maker.
+Feel free to use it.
+Or don't.
+Whatever! :)
-My personal budget maker.
+If you're one of my friends or family seeing this project.... hi! :)